zowe/docs-site/docs/user-guide/ze-working-with-data-sets.md

    - **Name**
    - **Date Modified**
    - **User ID**
-4. Enter a valid value for the selected sort type.
-5. Press the `Enter` key to confirm the sort type.

    This overrides any *profile* sort preferences that might be in effect for the single PDS.
 The selected data set displays a sorted list of members in the **DATA SETS** tree.

    ![Sorting a single PDS](../images/ze/ZE-sorting-a-specific-PDS.gif)